BlueJay909/runex/README.md

   --relative-root, -rr  Force the root directory name to be '.' insted of basename
 ```

-In the default mode, after traversing the specified project directory, it builds and concatenates into a single file (or stdout):
+In the default mode, after traversing the specified project directory, `codetext` builds and concatenates into a single file (or stdout):

 1. A pretty-printed tree-style output of the folder structure (excluding ignored paths).
 2. A concatenated listing of the file contents found along it's path (excluding ignored files).

-The same output can be also requested in a `json` format and for _both_ you can request only the structure of the project to be returned.
+The same output can be also requested in a `json` format and for both you can request only the structure of the project to be returned.

 ## Examples

-### tool executed with the --only-structure arg on the "." directory:
+### tool executed with the `--only-structure` arg on the "." directory:

 venvnicolobalestrino@Nicolos-Air codetext % `python prompt_generator.py . -s`